 ‘Christmas In Rockefeller Center’ 2017: See Photos Of NYC’s Epic Tree Lighting Event

-It’s happening!
 Christmas in NYC is officially here now that the Rockefeller Center tree is all lit up.
-Check out all the photos from the annual tree lighting, ‘Christmas In Rockefeller Center,’ here!
+Check out photos from the annual tree lighting, ‘Christmas In Rockefeller Center,’ here!

 Every year, thousands of people show up to see the lights of the Christmas tree in Rockefeller Plaza get turned on, and this year was no different!
 It went down on Nov.
 29, with the hosts of the Today show — minus newly fired Matt Lauer, 59 — leading the festivities.
 Of course, so much more happened than just the flick of a light switch — there were tons of celebrities in attendance who gave holiday performances, as well!
 Gwen Stefani was definitely the biggest name to take the stage, and it was the perfect time for her to give a Christmas-themed performance, as she just released a holiday album in October.
 As always, she looked BEYOND stunning!